 To many people, a helmet is just the thing that protects your head.
 But there is a cottage industry of artisans that use helmets as the raw material to create works of fine art that just-so-happen to double as safety equipment.

-Custom painted helmets can take upwards of 40 hours for disassembly, design, paint and reassembly before seeing action on track.
+Custom-painted helmets can take upwards of 40 hours for disassembly, design, paint, and reassembly before seeing action on track.
 They are incredible labors of love created by craftsmen around the globe.
-In this second edition of our global list, we've highlighted twenty of the best and their most stunning designs ranging from amateur karting through Formula 1.
+In this second edition of our global list, we've highlighted twenty of the best and their most stunning designs ranging from amateur karting to Formula 1.

 Warning: Racing is dangerous (and addictive).
 Buy the best helmet you can afford.
 Then decide whether you can afford to have it painted.
 We buy our helmets and safety gear from Winding Road Racing.
 They are racers offering racers great deals on Arai, Bell, Black Armor, Simpson, Sparco, and Stilo.